This post may contain affiliate links. Read my full disclosure policy.

 Instructions

-- While water is boiling, prep the shallot, garlic, lemongrass, red bell pepper, then get all other ingredients ready by the stove.
+- While the water is boiling, prep the protein, shallot, garlic, lemongrass, and red bell pepper, then get all other ingredients ready by the stove.

-- In a medium pot, heat oil over medium heat.
-Add shallot and lemongrass.
-Saute until fragrant and golden, about 3 minutes.
-Add garlic, saute 1-2 minutes.
-Add red curry paste, turmeric, and a pinch of cardamom.
-Saute for 1-2 minutes.
+- In a large pot, heat oil over medium heat.
+Add shallot, garlic and lemongrass.
+Saute until fragrant and golden, about 3-4 minutes.
+Add red curry paste, turmeric, yellow curry powder and cardamom.
+Saute for 1 minute.

-- Add the coconut milk , chicken broth and kefir lime leaves and bring to a simmer, stirring.
+- Add the coconut milk, chicken broth and kaffir lime leaves and bring to a simmer, stirring.
 Once gently simmering add the bell pepper, fish sauce, sugar, soy sauce and chili garlic paste.

 - Add the prawns (or chicken or crispy tofu) and gently simmer until cooked.
 Give a generous squeeze of lime.
-Taste, adding more lime/salt/ red curry paste if necessary.
+Taste, adding more lime/salt/pepper/ red curry paste if necessary.
+Find the balance between salty, sweet, acid and heat.

-- Drain the noodles.
-If serving all of the soup immediately, toss the noodles right into the pot and then serve.
-Alternatively, divide noodles into the bowls and ladle the flavorful soup over top- a bit easier to handle.
+- Divide noodles into the bowls and ladle the flavorful soup over top- a bit easier to handle.

-- Garnish with fresh basil, pickled mustard greens, crispy noodles, bean sprouts, thinly sliced red onion, lime wedge, or chopped scallions.
+- Garnish with fresh basil, pickled mustard greens, crispy noodles, bean sprouts, thinly sliced red onion, lime wedges, or chopped scallions.

 Notes